bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

 1. SNS and SQS (fanout pattern) for reliable job delivery to microservices.
 2. S3 signed URL communication via API, rather than direct upload from API.
 This will improve data transmission from different components.
-3. PSTT Queue jobs to be published by Audio FFMPEG Service, subscribed PSTT client, and pushed to PSTT.
+3. STT Queue jobs to be published by Audio FFMPEG Service, subscribed STT client (proxy), and pushed to STT service, treated as a black box.
-4. On completion of PSTT task, a notification will be pushed to the PSTT Queue, which the client will consume to update the API.
+4. On completion of STT task, the client will update the API directly.

 The video preview section is tinted with yellow as it is not currently in-scope.